Lee Frost Photography

 Namibia is a country with many faces.
 As well as being home to the world’s oldest desert – the Namib - and the tallest sand dunes on the planet, it also boasts a fascinating array of wildlife including the largest Cheetah population in Africa, deserted German diamond mining towns that are slowly being re-claimed by the desert and a coastline littered with shipwrecks.
 Namibia is also one of my favourite photographic destinations in the world, a place of awe-inspiring beauty.

 During this unforgettable trip we will visit and photograph many of the country's 5-star locations.
-We'll make at least two visits to Dead Vlei, where the desiccated skeletons of 800-year-old camethorn trees are scattered across a dried-up mud pan and surrounded by towering orange sand dunes; Sossusvlei for its beautiful dunes and desert scenery; the haunting Quivertree Forest; the ancient granite mountains of Spitzkoppe; the ghost towns of Kolmanskop and Elizabeth Bay in the once diamond-rich south; the spectacular 500,000 Namib Rand Nature Reserve where the scenery will blow your mind.
-Despite being a predominantly landscape trip, you'll also have the chance to photograph wildlife - cheetah and leopard at Okonjima, giraffe, oryx, springbok, warthog and other species at Bagatelle Game Ranch and Wolwedans Dune Lodge.
+We'll make at least two visits at dawn and dusk to Dead Vlei, where the desiccated skeletons of 900-year-old camethorn trees are scattered across a dried-up mud pan and surrounded by towering orange sand dunes; Sossusvlei for its beautiful dunes and desert scenery; the haunting Quivertree Forest; the ancient granite mountains of Spitzkoppe and the ghost town of Kolmanskop in the once diamond-rich south; Despite being a predominantly landscape trip, you'll also have the chance to photograph wildlife - cheetah, leopard and lion at Okonjima, white rhino, giraffe, oryx and other species at Bagatelle Game Ranch.

 As with all my trips, priority is always given to photography, so we will be out before sunrise and until after sunset every day to make the most of the light (except in Windhoek and weather-permitting) and we will spend lots of time at each location to ensure everyone has the opportunity to get some fantastic photographs.
 We will also be accompanied by an experienced Namibian guide who I have used before, who understands the needs of photographers and who knows the locations well.